malikolivier/malikolivier.github.io/_posts/2018-08-01-testing-with-flask.md

 That's when I met with Flask.
 God, did the world change.

 How should I do *X*?
 Well who knows?
 Is there any best practice?
 Well not really.
-Maybe something alike best practice specific to a flask exists somewhere.
+Maybe something alike best practice specific to Flask exists somewhere.
 I would like to be proven wrong.

 So I wanted to test a flask application.